What Oklahoma State coach Mike Gundy said about Notre Dame pre Fiesta Bowl

 “They’re a good football program,” Clements said of Notre Dame.
 “There’s a reason they’re in this game.
 There’s a reason we’re in this game.
 I think you got two very talented teams.”

 The message of not taking this game for granted has also made its way through the Oklahoma State locker room.
-Gundy publicized his prior attempt to schedule a home and home with Notre Dame
+Gundy publicized his prior attempt to schedule a home-and-home series with Notre Dame.
+It didn't work out because Notre Dame didn't have any room left on its upcoming schedules.

+This is Oklahoma State's one opportunity to take on the Irish.
+That has resonated with Cowboys players.

 ----